 The European Frida and the Mexican Frida

 The double portrayal of Frida brings to the fore her mixed origins.
-On the right side, she sits wearing a white Victorian style dress, suitable for the young catholic caste.
+On the right side, she sits wearing a white Victorian-style dress, suitable for the young catholic caste.
 She is the European Frida, of the same flesh and blood as her German father.
-Symmetrically opposed, sits the dark skinned Frida who is sensually enveloped in bright Tehuana garment.
+Symmetrically opposed sits the dark-skinned Frida who is sensually enveloped in bright Tehuana garment.

-Frida’s multiple origins are not exceptional, on the contrary her story provides the viewers with information on the history of Latin American populations.
+Frida’s multiple origins are not exceptional.
+On the contrary, her story provides the viewers with information on the history of Latin American populations.
 The painting is representative of a complex mosaic of ethnicities.
-One composed of indigenous tribes and the subsequent integration of various immigration waves from Europe, Africa and Asia.
+One composed of indigenous tribes and the subsequent integration of various immigration waves from Europe, Africa, and Asia.

 The Two Fidas, a mirror to heal

 The Two Fridas painted in 1939 conceals a second significance relating to the biography of the artist.
-This self portrait serves also as a mirror of her emotions.
+This self-portrait serves also as a mirror of her emotions.
 At first, Frida used the mirror as an instrument in order to observe herself.
 Not just polio as a child, but the bus accident when she was 18 saw her confined to bed for three months in her late teens.
 Hence, stuck with herself, she started painting her own image.
-Later however, painting her reflection became the possibility to manipulate reality, to create a version expressing her inner truths.
+Later, however, painting her reflection became the possibility to manipulate reality, to create a version expressing her inner truths.

 In the painting, both Fridas have their chest exposed with a broken heart.
 The Frida in Tehuana dress holds a portrait of Diego as a child.
 Her husband only loved this version of her, as the emblem of indigenous and rural beauty.
 The neglected European Frida is attempting to stop the blood pouring from their hearts.
 Yet, the carmin red fluid stains her immaculate dress, fading into the patterns at the bottom.
-The heart, the red and the blood are all symbols of the intensity of her love.
+The heart, the red, and the blood are all symbols of the intensity of her love.

 The couple married two times and went through one painful divorce.
-However, this window of time was truly liberating, giving her the opportunity to travel and to experiment with her independence.
+However, this window of time was truly liberating, giving her the opportunity to travel and experiment with her independence.
 In the painting, the Tehuana Frida is holding the hand of the other Frida, supporting herself.
 Hence, she showed that without Diego around, she became her own woman.

 A modern icon